 - Sept.
 20, 10:30 am, at the Zion-Benton Public Library, located at 2400 Gabriel Avenue in Zion, IL CLOSE BY WISCONSINITES!

-To view upcoming events and other news from the Glen Ellyn League and/or the Wheaton League, go to their recent issues of The Voter:
+To view upcoming events and other news from the Glen Ellyn League, the Naperville League, and the Wheaton League, go to their recent issues of their newsletters:

 Glen Ellyn League's The Voter